MorrowM/calamity-tutorial/README.md

 ## Pre-requisites

-This project requires the GHC 9.2 compiler and the Cabal build tool.
+This project requires a GHC 9.4.x compiler and the Cabal build tool.
 See the [Haskell downloads page](https://www.haskell.org/downloads/) for up-to-date information on how to aquire those.

+> [!IMPORTANT]
-**Make sure to replace the `"<your token here>"` string in `Main.hs` with your bot's secret token!
+> Make sure to replace the `"<your token here>"` string in `Main.hs` with your bot's secret token!
 You can obtain one through the [Discord Developer Portal](https://discord.com/developers).
-Also a reminder: the token is secret, treat it like you'd treat a password!**
+Also a reminder: **the token is secret**, treat it like you'd treat a password!

 ## Building and Running